jackyscript/jackyscript/README.md

 Hello 👋 my name is Jacky (pronouns "he/him").

 I have a passion for reactive and functional programming and I care for accessibility, user and developer experience.

-I am an engineer in the field of geodesy and geospatial information 🌐 by training.
+I'm an engineer in the field of geodesy and geospatial information by training.

-Currently, I work as a software developer at &effect in Berlin.
+I work as a software developer at &effect in Berlin.